danielenapo/AI_unibo/Obsidian Uni/Image Processing & Computer Vision/Computer Vision/Deep learning/Gradient descent.md

 - If the true class is car, the loss is 2.4 (=-log(0.09)), which is a much higher value, that has much more impact when updating the parameters.

 # Gradient descent
-The algorithm that updates the parameters of [[Neural Networks (MLP)]], thus performing the actual learning.
+The algorithm that updates the parameters of [[Neural Network]], thus performing the actual learning.
 It kinda resembles the natural way in which [[Neurons]] change their connections with [[Surprise#Prediction error]].

 1. **Forward pass** -> compute prediction and its loss